-- You can substitute a flax egg (1 tbsp flaxseed meal + 2.5 tbsp water) if you’re sensitive to eggs
+- You can substitute a flax egg (1 tablespoon flaxseed meal + 2.5 tablespoon water) if you're sensitive to eggs

 - If you like salty/sweet, sprinkle a little sea salt over the cookies right after they come out of the oven